hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Roland reaches the Dark Tower.* — it makes no sense to him.

 There is one last door.
 A red one, with an Eye painted in blood.
 The eye of the Crimson King.
-He opens it and he is finally at the rooftop.
+It is already opened and it leads to the rooftop.
+He goes up.

 The sunset has started.
 He sees the never ending sea of roses, laying under the infinite shade casted by the Tower.
+Crows are back, standing on the ledge.

-The Crimson King, in a human shape dressed in a red robe, is seated next to pile of black rocks he is stacking in what seems an imposible balance.
+The Crimson King, in a human shape, wearing glasses and dressed in a red robe.
+Hi is seated next to a lit furnace.
+The furnace has bores with the silhouette of the guardians.
+He is piling up black rocks, stacking them in what seems an imposible balance.

 Childe Roland to the dark tower came!
-Long days and pleasant nights, sai — he says.
+Long days and pleasant nights, sai — the man in red says.

 Roland, not sure what how to respond, says nothing.